Protect Data at Rest

 Take steps to ensure file storage is protected from unauthorized access.

 • Oracle Cloud Infrastructure File Storage exposes an NFSv3 endpoint as a mount target in each of your subnets.
 The mount target is identified by a DNS name and is mapped to an IP address.
-Use the security lists of the mount target's subnet to configure network access to the mount target from only authorized IP addresses.
+Use the network security groups of the mount target's subnet to configure network access to the mount target from only authorized IP addresses.

 • Use well-known NFS security best practices such as the all_squash option to map all the users to nfsnobody, and use NFS ACLs to enforce access control to the mounted file system.